 When the "End Game" card appears in the deck, you complete the round so that each player has the same number of turns, then you tally points.
 Each dog has a food requirement.
 If you meet that requirement, the dog and all its traits and tucked cards will be worth points.
 However, if you don't give the dog the right type and amount of food, you score -2 points for that dog and ignore all tucked cards that would otherwise give you points (Don't let your dogs go hungry!).
 The player who scores the most points is the ultimate dog lover!

-- pet care and training with humorous twists
+- pet care and drafting strategies

 Mechanics (from transcript analysis)